303layasai/SkillCraft-Cybersecurity-Internship/README.md

 Image encrypted and saved as encrypted.png
 Image decrypted and saved as decrypted.png

-🔑 Task 3 – Password Security
+🔑 Task 3 – Password Security:

 File: task3_password.py

 .Created a program to check and manage passwords.

 .Focuses on password encryption, validation, and strength analysis.

 .Highlights the importance of secure password handling.

 Sample Output: